 You might need to be at the forefront of building awareness, so people know who you are and what you do.
 It might seem like a big difference from running a B2C business, and it essentially is, but that doesn’t mean there aren’t tips and tricks we can apply from B2C to make the job easier.

-Like any other type of marketing, the first step to implementing a successful B2B SEO strategy is to understand how it works.
+Like any other type of digital marketing, the first step to implementing a successful B2B SEO strategy is to understand how it works.

 This includes learning about the software and processes involved as well as the challenges that come with it.